Who we are

 Keeping this privacy notice updated

-We regularly review and updated our privacy notices.
-This privacy notice was last updated on the 26th June 2019.
+We regularly review and update our privacy notices.
+This privacy notice was last updated on the 19th June 2020.